 Here Are 17 Ways Joe Biden Can Kick-Start Climate Action When He Takes Office

-There are dozens of actions the president-elect can take within the first 100 days of his term.
+There are dozens of actions the president can take within the first 100 days of his term.

 The world has less than 10 years to dramatically reduce greenhouse gas emissions, overhaul the global economy, and reverse biodiversity decline as part of the United Nations’ Global Goals.